SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 | Perform mutagenesis on a protein sequence           | Protein sequence, gene name|
 | Off-target finder for potential binding sites       | List of protospacers, genome file (.gb)|
 | Visualization for read count tables                 | Readcount table  |

+### Mutagenesis on a protein sequence
+This function allow the mutagenesis of a single protein sequence.
+Each amino acid  in the sequence is mutated to all other amino acids.
+The output table can be used as input for the sgRNA-insert pair design.

+### Off- target finder for potential binding sites